-Spotting a single difference between two seemingly identical models of coffee makers is hard task to do.
-But here we are, and we will find the things setting the apart no matter what.
+Spotting a single difference between two seemingly identical models of coffee makers is a hard task to do.
+But here we are, and we will find the things setting them apart no matter what.

 When you take a look at the Keurig K525 vs K575 coffee machines you notice that they look the same.
 I do confirm that the two models are, indeed, the same when it comes to their design.
 For instance, both of them are available in the same colours, size, and similar weight.
 That being the case, you can get them in platinum, red, and white, 10.4” x 13.6” x 13.5”, 10 lbs and 13.7 lbs respectively.

 Furthermore, both K525 vs K575 are made of stainless steel and plastic and have a great water reservoir capacity of 80 oz.
 The only difference design-wise is that K525 comes with a removable drip tray, while the K575 doesn’t.
 So, the K525 and the K575 have pretty much the same designs, except for the latter one not having a removable drip tray.
 Now let’s get into this even deeper and see what we can discover.

 Let’s imagine that you’re just about to make yourself some coffee on the K525 and the K575 at the same time.
 Please, try to imagine two K-cups or K-carafes too—we’ll need them for the process.

 So, the first time you start using the machines you’ll notice that your coffee will take the same time to get brewed and that the coffee in the two cups or carafes will taste the same.
 By this time, it will also be clear to you that both of the machines are easy to operate via their touch screen displays.
 You will now be able to drink your coffee and will maybe want to clean the machines.
 When you’re done with that you might also like to confirm that both the Keurig K525 and K575 are easy to clean.
 Please, do confirm that you’ve cleaned them too.
 Don’t worry, though—both of them have a self-cleaning function installed.